TriplyDB/Documentation/docs/triply-etl/generic/declarations.md

-## Language code declarations
+## Language tag declarations

 Linked data includes support for *language-tagged strings*.
 These are literals that specify a string value and a code that denotes the natural language in which that string value should be interpreted.

-The natural language codes follow a syntax that is standardized in [RFC 5646](https://datatracker.ietf.org/doc/html/rfc5646), and must occur in the Language Subtag Registry that is maintained by IANA.
+The natural language tags follow a syntax that is standardized in [RFC 5646](https://datatracker.ietf.org/doc/html/rfc5646), and must occur in the Language Subtag Registry that is maintained by IANA.

-TriplyETL includes declarations for these natural language codes.
+TriplyETL includes declarations for these natural language tags.
 They can be imported as follows:

 ```ts
 import { language } from '@triplyetl/etl/vocab'
 ```

-Language code declaration can be used in [literal()](../assert/ratt/terms.md) term assertions:
+Language tag declaration can be used in [literal()](../assert/ratt/terms.md) term assertions:

 ```ts
 literal(str('Nederland'), language.nl)
 literal(str('Netherlangs'), language.en)
 ```

-Language code declarations can also be used in [addLiteral()](../transform/ratt.md#function-addliteral) transformations:
+Language tag declarations can also be used in [addLiteral()](../transform/ratt.md#addliteral) transformations:

 ```ts
 addLiteral({